Quadrophenia | 1979

 The Who’s album is used as a framework for teen angst and a recreation of the early Sixties weekend battles between supersharp Mods and leatherclad Rockers.

-The Who hailed originally from Shepherd’s Bush in west London, and this is where most of the London scenes are set.
-Fiercely Mod Jimmy (Phil Daniels) rides his scooter along Goldhawk Road to meet Steph (Leslie Ash) at Ashken’s supermarket, which once stood between Bamborough Gardens and Woodger Road.
+Fiercely Mod Jimmy (Phil Daniels) rides his scooter along the real Goldhawk Road, though, to meet Steph (Leslie Ash) at Ashken’s supermarket, which once stood between Bamborough Gardens and Woodger Road.

 On the other side of the road, another Quadrophenia location gone too.
 Forget fish and chips, the real old London tradition, now hard to find, is pie and mash – beef pie, mashed potato and parsley liquor.
 If you’re brave, and you can find them, you could try eels, too.

 The pie and mash shop where Jimmy and greaser pal Kevin (Ray Winstone) eat after meeting up in the bath-house was Cooke’s, 48 Goldhawk Road, alongside the entrance to Shepherd’s Bush Market.
 There’s been a pie and mash establishment here since 1891, and was Cooke’s since 1934.
 Unbelievably, this irreplaceable institution has been allowed to close down.

 This narrow, bustling alley of Shepherd’s Bush Market, running alongside the railway between Goldhawk Road Station and Shepherd’s Bush Station, is the benighted passage along which Kevin is chased from Goldhawk Road tube station and beaten up by Mods.